 From defiance to deception, varieties of sin abound.
 If we took the number of living humans and multiplied it by the number of minutes there are in a day, we might have a rough estimate of the number of different ways there are to sin.
 Some sins come with neon signs—adultery, theft, murder—and are easy to spot, if not always easy to resist.
 But there are also more subtle temptations.
 Jerry Bridges writes about the “respectable sins” we tolerate and sometimes even encourage: heart conditions like ingratitude, frustration, selfishness, impatience, and discontentment.
 The symptoms usually slip under the radar—gossip, irritability, dodgy tax returns, chronic overeating or overspending, private thought lives of lust, distrust, envy, or contempt.

 In compiling a list of “respectable sins,” we might include a subset of temptations specific to life as a Christian.
-Eugene Peterson, in his book Tell It Slant, calls these sins “eusebeigenic,” a phrase he coined after picking up a staphylococcus ...1
+Eugene Peterson, in his book Tell It Slant, calls these sins “eusebeigenic,” a phrase he coined after picking up a staphylococcus infection in the hospital while recovering from knee surgery.
+The doctor told him he had an “iatrogenic illness”—a disease contracted in the course of being healed of something else.
+Peterson’s pastoral mind linked that concept to ...1